-“When analyzing data significantly impacted by economic factors like lockdowns, it’s best to use two-year annualized growth,” says Snelling.
+“When analysing data significantly impacted by economic factors like lockdowns, it’s best to use two-year annualised growth,” says Snelling.

 With this factored in, sales for August 2022 rose a still strong 10.4 percent y/y.
 Snelling says this is a great sign for the small business community and a much stronger result than the 2.5 percent y/y result recorded in July 2022.

 “While some of this growth is likely to be attributed to small businesses increasing prices in response to inflation, a nominal growth percentage of double digits would also suggest more goods and services being sold overall as well.

 “This is encouraging and seems to point towards Kiwis making a concerted effort to spend locally in order to support their local small business community.

 “It’s important we acknowledge there will be small businesses that are not doing as well as others at the moment, however the data signals a slight shift in the right direction, and comes on the back of Aotearoa’s 1.7 percent GDP growth in the June quarter.”

 Encouraging trends: Job and wage growth

 Jobs growth was 4.9 percent y/y in August, making it the strongest month for this metric since January 2022 and the fourth successive month jobs growth has been above the long term average of 3.0 percent y/y.